Faculty – School of Engineering

 Dr. Andrew Downs

-Assistant Professor, Engineering
+Assistant Professor, School of Engineering

 Dr. Downs earned B.S. and M.S. degrees in electrical engineering from the South Dakota School of Mines and Technology in 2010 where his work focused on additive manufacturing of passive microwave circuits and antennas.
 After graduation, Dr. Downs worked as a nuclear engineer for Puget Sound Naval Shipyard in Bremerton, Washington.
 Tiring of the rain, he returned to the Midwest to work as a project engineer for Interstates Control Systems in Sioux Center, Iowa.
 Four years later, and unable to neglect a call to teach, Dr. Downs entered graduate school at Iowa State University.